Annie Session 4 Wednesday October 15, 1982

 191 T: Yes.
 And I know it’s very hard for you to see how it’s possible, but that’s one of the purposes of this treatment, to enable you to do that. [comment]

 192 P: Oh, I just, uh–I remember all the (sighs) – I don’t know the yelling and the spankings.
-I don’t remember anything, uh – I guess, I mean, I try to remember something in my youth or growing up that I’ve really liked my father for.
+I don’t remember anything, I try to remember something in my youth or growing up that I’ve really liked my father for.
 Hmmm – try to pinpoint, you know, maybe one (sighs) happening where the two of us laughed together and enjoyed it.
 I think there was only one time that I felt that he confided in me–that I was really shocked in a way–uh, and it was already after I’d had *Ericka, my daughter.
 Uh, and he went over to my uncle’s house which is just down the block and he came back after being there a few hours and he was just so upset with my uncle–my aunt was already in her forties–almost fifty–and my uncle was complaining to my father about her not getting pregnant, you know, that, uh, he wanted her–and she had five children already–and my father just couldn’t see that, you know.
 What was wrong with that man, you know, he was just so jealous of her and made her quit work and how come she’s not getting pregnant and he let this out to me like-like I understood, you know, uh, life then and that-that-that outstood in my mind that my father actually talked to me on his level, you know, before he used to always put us down, you know.
 He never said anything–he really felt, just belittled us, in a way.
 And one other time was, uh, I, uh–I wonder if I did this just to please my parents too.
-I, uh–I decorate cakes–I bake and decorate cakes and I did a wedding cake for my brother and it was three tiers and I had the water fountain and had it decorated with orange roses all over and we were at the wedding reception and I was a wreck–oh, gee-I had such a pain in my chest, I couldn’t move.
+I, uh–I decorate cakes–I bake and decorate cakes and I did a wedding cake for my cousin and it was three tiers and I had the water fountain and had it decorated with orange roses all over and we were at the wedding reception and I was a wreck–oh, gee-I had such a pain in my chest, I couldn’t move.
 I was just–my nerves were shot, I guess, and my father actually said that was a beautiful cake.
 I just–you know, I just, you know, couldn’t believe he said something like that.
 He can, you know, but he just doesn’t give it.
 Uh….

 193 T: And these events are so few that they stand out in your memory so sharply. [comment]